digidotcom/xbee-micropython/samples/bluetooth/gattc_configure/README.md

 Run
 ---

-The example will need to be configured, enter the BLE address of the Thunderboard React board.
-The sample will make a connection to the Thunderboard and discover its I/O characteristics.
-It will then configure the Thunderboard to send a notification whenever either one of its buttons are pressed or released.
+The example needs to be configured.
+Enter the BLE address of the Thunderboard React.
+The sample makes a connection to the Thunderboard and discover its I/O characteristics.
+It then configures the Thunderboard to send a notification whenever either one of its buttons are pressed or released.
-After, compile and launch the application.
+After configuration, compile and launch the application.
 The sample starts out printing the target BLE address:
 `Attempting connection to: xx:xx:xx:xx:xx:xx`
 Once the connection is made a `connected` message will be printed.